IgorSokoloff/rr_with_compression_experiments_source_code/README.md

 ## How to launch scripts

 Command examples below are expected to be executed in the bash\shell prompt in the project folder (that contains all scripts and "data" folder).
-In all commands, for simplicity, we set default parameters that were in our experiments.
+In all commands, for simplicity, we set some default test parameters.
 All commands were tested on MacOS and Linux.

 ### Preprocessing
 Before running experiments one need to do a praparation step via running a script "data\_preprocessing.py":